FAQs How Common Are Semi-Truck Accidents and Injuries?Request a Free Consultation

 Semi-trucks and other large commercial vehicles are a common sight on Interstate highways and in rural areas.
 Nearly two million semi-trucks are in operation, distributing products throughout the United States and significantly contributing to the economy.

 Unfortunately, large trucks—those weighing more than 10,000 pounds—are involved in an increasing number of crashes, resulting in both fatalities and injuries.
-In 2016, there was a 13% increase in large truck crashes compared to 2010, and 11.8% of fatal crashes on roadways in the United States involved a large truck or bus.
+In 2017, there was an 8% increase in large truck crash fatalities compared to 2016, and 13% of all traffic fatalities on roadways in the United States involved a large truck or bus.

 Indiana is one of ten states with the highest average of fatal large truck or bus crashes.
 If you have been injured in an accident involving a semi-truck, contact WKW for a free consultation.

-Accidents involving large commercial trucks tend to occur in rural areas or on Interstate highways:
+In 2017, accidents involving large commercial trucks tended to occur in rural areas or on Interstate highways:

-There are many causes of truck accidents, but collision with another vehicle is the most common:
+There are many causes of truck accidents, but collision with another vehicle was the most common:

 The Federal Motor Carrier Safety Administration (FMCSA), established in 2000 as part of the Department of Transportation, collects statistical data regarding commercial motor vehicle-related accidents, including both fatalities and injuries:

 Data is reported to FMCSA within ninety days of the accident.
-All 2018 statistics have been collected between January 1 and March 31.
+All 2018 statistics were collected between January 1 and March 31.